Browse Autumn House Press' complete catalog of fine poetry and fiction.

 Michael Simms

-Michael Simms is the founder and editor-in-chief of Autumn House Press.
+Michael Simms is the founder of Autumn House Press.
 He lives in the historic Mount Washington neighborhood of Pittsburgh with his wife Eva Simms and their two children, Nicholas and Lea.

 Deborah Slicer